realworldocaml/book/other-notes/02-intro.md

 places it appears.
 This kind of genericity is called _parametric polymorphism_, and is very similar to generics in C# and Java.

-## Lists, Tuples and Pattern-matching
+## Tuples, Options, Lists and Pattern-matching

 ### Tuples